License sale and delivery server

 Mandatory license parameters

-Licenses are time limited - their validity period can be specified by either the End date or the Duration - one of those inputs have to be filled during the order creation.
-If you would like to deliver a perpetual license, that can be approximated by creating a license that is valid for 1000 years.
+- Licenses are time limited.
+Their validity period can be specified by either the End date or the Duration - one of these inputs has to be filled in during order creation.
+If you would like to deliver a perpetual license, that can be approximated by creating a license that is valid for 1,000 years.

 Optional license parameters

 Other optional parameters are customizable and depend on the license.
-They are listed under the Options caption.
+They are listed under the Options section.
 The parameters can be strings, dates, numbers, or booleans.
-The input fields ergonomically cater to the type of expected input.
+The input fields ergonomically cater to the expected type of input.
 For example, date parameters are represented by date selectors, and booleans are shown as toggles.

 Orders

 The successful submission of the above dialog produces a PSN, which can be delivered to the customer by email.
 The customer can redeem the PSN for a license file on her device - a computer or a license server.
-The orders are listed on the Orders page.
+The orders appear on the Orders page.

-The page has a table of license creation orders.
-The table rows can be sorted by clicking on the column titles or filtered by selecting items from the dropdowns above the column titles.
-The rows can be expanded by clicking the triangle icons at the right edge - to see the literal license strings delivered to the customers' computers.
-If a customer loses the license file, the license string for the customer's computer can be copied from the order and manually re-delivered.
-Customers can also use their license activation software to get their licenses again.
+The page contains a table of license creation orders.
+The table rows can be sorted by clicking the column titles or filtered by selecting items from the dropdowns above the column titles.
+Clicking the triangle icons on the right side expands rows to show the literal license strings delivered to customers' computers.
+If a customer loses the license file, the license string for that customer’s computer can be copied from the order and manually re‑delivered.
+Customers can also use their license activation software to retrieve their licenses again.

 Activations

-The orders that have been fulfilled are listed on the Activations page.
+Fulfilled orders are listed on the Activations page.
 The page contains the information about the computers to which the licenses are currently tied and which PSNs were used.
-In addition to the usual filtering and sorting functionality, there are controls for selecting a date range to get a shorter list.
+In addition to the usual filtering and sorting features, there are controls for selecting a date range to generate a shorter list.

 Offline activation